Wall Street jumps as historic job losses fewer than feared

 (Reuters) - Major U.S. stock indexes jumped on Friday and logged solid gains for the week after data on historic job losses due to the coronavirus crisis showed they were slightly fewer than feared.

-Gains in Apple (AAPL.O) shares also lifted the indexes after the iPhone maker said it will reopen a handful of U.S. stores starting next week.
+A 2.4% gain in Apple (AAPL.O) shares also lifted the indexes after the iPhone maker said it will reopen a handful of U.S. stores starting next week.

 The U.S. economy lost 20.5 million jobs in April, the Labor Department reported.
 Economists polled by Reuters had forecast payrolls diving by 22 million, but the decline still marked the steepest plunge since the Great Depression.